-Investigative consumer reports are a special type of consumer report in which information about a consumer's character, general reputation, personal characteristics, and mode of living is obtained through personal interviews by an entity or person that is a consumer reporting agency.
-Consumers who are the subjects of such reports are given special rights under the FCRA.
+Investigative consumer reports are a special type of consumer report in which information about a consumer’s character, general reputation, personal characteristics, and mode of living is obtained through personal interviews by an entity or person that is a consumer reporting agency.
+Consumers who are the subject of such reports are given special rights under the FCRA.
 If a user intends to obtain an investigative consumer report, Section 606 requires the following:

 - The user must disclose to the consumer that an investigative consumer report may be obtained.
 This must be done in a written disclosure that is mailed, or otherwise delivered, to the consumer at some time before or not later than three days after the date on which the report was first requested.
 The disclosure must include a statement informing the consumer of his or her right to request additional disclosures of the nature and scope of the investigation as described below, and the summary of consumer rights required by Section 609 of the FCRA.
 (The summary of consumer rights will be provided by the CRA that conducts the investigation.)

-- The user must certify to the CRA that the disclosures set forth above have been made and that the user will make the disclosure described below.
+- The user must certify to the CRA that the disclosures set forth above have been made and that the user will make the disclosure below.

-- Upon the written request of a consumer made within a reasonable period of time after the disclosures required above, the user must make a complete disclosure of the nature and scope of the investigation.
+- Upon written request of a consumer made within a reasonable period of time after the disclosures required above, the user must make a complete disclosure of the nature and scope of the investigation.
 This must be made in a written statement that is mailed, or otherwise delivered, to the consumer no later than five days after the date on which the request was received from the consumer or the report was first requested, whichever is later in time.

-Section 603(x) provides special procedures for investigations of suspected misconduct by an employee or for compliance with Federal, state or local laws and regulations or the rules of a self-regulatory organization, and compliance with written policies of the employer.
+Section 603(x) provides special procedures for investigations of suspected misconduct by an employee or for compliance with Federal, state or local laws and regulations or the rules of a self- regulatory organization, and compliance with written policies of the employer.
 These investigations are not treated as consumer reports so long as the employer or its agent complies with the procedures set forth in Section 603(x), and a summary describing the nature and scope of the inquiry is made to the employee if an adverse action is taken based on the investigation.

 The FCRA permits creditors and insurers to obtain limited consumer report information for use in connection with unsolicited offers of credit or insurance under certain circumstances.
-Sections 603(l), 604(c), 604(e), and 615(d).
+Section 603(l), 604(c), 604(e), and 615(d).
 This practice is known as "prescreening" and typically involves obtaining from a CRA a list of consumers who meet certain pre-established criteria.
-If any person intends to use prescreened lists, that person must (1) before the offer is made, establish the criteria that will be relied upon to make the offer and to grant credit or insurance, and (2) maintain such criteria on file for a three-year period beginning on the date on which the offer is made to each consumer.
+If any person intends to use prescreened lists, that person must (1) before the offer is made, establish the criteria that will be relied upon to make the offer and to grant credit or insurance, and (2) maintain such criteria on file fora three-year period beginning on the date on which the offer is made to each consumer.
 In addition, any user must provide with each written solicitation a clear and conspicuous statement that: